The State of the Market – September 2008 (Renamed: A Slow And Steady Approach)

 to the market is going to be important as we move forward towards 2009."

 I believe that, more than ever.
 If you look at the first half of the year you'll see prices being soft during a time of year that's typically a much stronger market, and then as we've gotten further into the fall that trend has continued.
 According to figures pulled from the New River Valley MLS, volume across the entire New River Valley (which my absorption rate statistics does not cover in its' entirety) is down about 14% from this time last year, the average sold price is down about 11% from this time last year, but the list to sale ratio is 96.3% (compared to 96.2% last year).
 That tells me that while prices are down from this time last year, sellers are pushing for lower list prices as well – this is a good strategy.
 In a market that's soft, don't rely on the price your neighbor got six months ago.
 Stay ahead of the knife and price it right the first time.
-One more cautionary tale, and I mentioned it last month … if you are in an Adjustable Rate Mortgage, and your rate adjusts or expires at anytime in 2009, please contact me immediately.
+One more cautionary tale is for best knife sharpener, and I mentioned it last month … if you are in an Adjustable Rate Mortgage, and your rate adjusts or expires at anytime in 2009, please contact me immediately.
 There are serious implications for many homeowners who will find their payments jumping by hundreds of dollars a month, let's find a local lender who can act quickly to help you refinance and keep your payments low.

 When it comes to absorption rates, we're looking at how long it would take to sell the existing